Kuadrant/multicluster-gateway-controller/docs/how-to/submariner-poc-hub-gateway-walkthrough.md

 EOF
 ```

-Next, in `T1` we need to bind this cluster set to our multi-cluster-gateways namespace so that we can use that cluster to place gateway on:
+Next, in `T1` we need to bind this cluster set to our multi-cluster-gateways namespace so that we can use that cluster to place Gateway on:

 ```bash
 kubectl apply -f - <<EOF